-The possibility to search for MM-induced Cherenkov emissions in the atmosphere has been studied for the High Energy Stereoscopic System (H.E.S.S.) experiment, which is an array of IACTs.
-A forecast study was presented in \cite{Spengler:2011}, while 5~years of data was used in \cite{Spengler:2009} to obtain a limit of $F \lesssim 4.5\cdot10^{-14}$~cm$^{-2}$s$^{-1}$sr$^{-1}$, which is shown as the dotdashed magenta line in \autoref{fig:limits_exp}.
-This limit applies to MMs entering the Earth's atmosphere with Lorentz factors of $\gamma \gtrsim 10^5$, since \cite{Spengler:2009} only analyzed MMs emitting Cherenkov light at sufficiently high altitudes.
-Extending the analysis to smaller $\gamma$ requires the generation of computationally expensive Monte Carlo datasets to calculate the detector's effective area, which was not feasible due to limited computing resources for the study~\citep{Spengler:2009}.
-At huge~$\gamma$, on the other hand, the MMs' energy loss in the atmosphere becomes significant, however this effect can be ignored since it is only relevant for MM masses that are already excluded by MoEDAL (cf. \autoref{fn:1}).
+The possibility of searching for MM-induced Cherenkov light with IACTs has been studied for the High Energy Stereoscopic System (H.E.S.S.) experiment, which is an array of IACTs.
+A forecast was presented in \cite{Spengler:2011}, while five years of H.E.S.S. data was analyzed in \cite{Spengler:2009}, resulting in a flux limit of $F \lesssim 4.5 \times 10^{-14}~\mathrm{cm^{-2} s^{-1} sr^{-1}}$, shown as the dot-dashed magenta line in \autoref{fig:limits_exp}.
+This limit applies to MMs entering the atmosphere with $\gamma \gtrsim 10^5$, since \cite{Spengler:2009} only considered cases where Cherenkov light is emitted at sufficiently high altitudes.
+Extending the analysis to smaller $\gamma$ values requires the generation of computationally expensive Monte Carlo simulations to evaluate the effective detector area, but such computations were not feasible due to limited computing resources for the study in~\citep{Spengler:2009}.
+At very high $\gamma$, atmospheric energy loss of MMs becomes significant, though this effect can be ignored since it only affects MM masses already excluded by MoEDAL (cf. \autoref{fn:1}).

-The main limitation of IACTs is their small fields of view, which strongly reduce the acceptance with respect to, for instance, Auger or IceCube.
-However, considering that only a simplified analysis was performed in \cite{Spengler:2009}, and also since the Cherenkov Telescope Array Observatory (CTAO)~\cite{CTAConsortium:2017dvg}, which is a next-generation experiment, is under development, we discuss here the prospect for CTAO to detect MMs.
+The main limitation of IACTs is their relatively narrow fields of view, which greatly reduce acceptance compared to observatories like Auger or IceCube.
+Nonetheless, given that the H.E.S.S. analysis \cite{Spengler:2009} was based on a simplified approach, and in light of the upcoming next-generation experiment Cherenkov Telescope Array Observatory (CTAO)~\cite{CTAConsortium:2017dvg}, it is important to consider the future prospects of IACTs for MM searches.